 Children dressed up as witches in Sweden.
-Photo: Ulf Lundin/Image Bank Sweden
+Photo: Fredrik Sandberg/TT

-Whereas other countries make do with branded chocolate eggs over Easter, beautifully painted paper shells are available in Sweden, crammed with candy goodies.
-Many schools and families organise Easter egg hunts, giving children clues and riddles to help them track the sweets down.
+Whereas some countries have chocolate eggs over Easter, in Sweden you don’t eat the Easter egg itself, but instead it’s usually a beautifully painted paper shells crammed with candy goodies (påskägg).
+Many schools and families organize Easter egg hunts, giving children clues and riddles to help them track the sweets down.

-Swedes are obsessed with dairy at all times of the year but eggs are a breakfast staple over Easter as well as featuring on many a midday 'smörgåsbord' (platter) with toppings including caviar and and shrimp-based sauses.
+Swedes are big dairy consumers most of the year but eggs are a breakfast staple over Easter as well as featuring on many a midday smörgåsbord or påskbord (Easter buffet table) with toppings including caviar and and shrimp-based sauces.

 6. Feathered twigs